 25+ Things to do with Kids in Prince Edward County 🍦

 The County is kid paradise.
-In addition to beaches and baseball fields, alpaca farms and apple orchards, there are cooking classes, tennis courts, plentiful library programs, free skating sessions, jungle gyms and indoor swims and a wealth of year-round outdoor activities to keep your half-pint County-ites busy.
+In addition to beaches and baseball fields, alpaca farms and apple orchards, there are a wealth of year-round outdoor activities to keep your half-pint County-ites busy.

 Beyond the beach.

-1. There’s a new splash pad on the historic fairgrounds in Picton, for when you’ve had it with sand in swimsuits.
+1. There’s a splash pad on the historic fairgrounds in Picton, for when you’ve had it with sand in swimsuits.
 Built with a nautical theme – ships and water cannons firing water around the pad – it has the latest in high-tech to manage water runoff.
-Or hit the pool indoors at the Prince Edward Fitness & Aquatic Centre.
+Check COVID protocols

 2. Caddy Shack is a mini-putt place right outside the entrance to Sandbanks where the 18-holes have been professionally designed with water hazards and sand traps, enough to challenge any golfer.

-7. For all its hip restaurants and vibrant artistry, The County is, at its heart, a rural destination.
-Visit the Lavender Farm, The SHED (an alpaca farm with a great gift shop), Honey Pie Hives and Herbals, Campbell’s Orchard (with playgrounds and walking paths), Quinta do Conde or Hagerman Farms to get a sense of how what’s for sale at the grocery store gets grown.
-Hops & Heifers takes visitors in a safari truck to see (and pet!) their herd of water buffalo and sells cheese and meat the farm gate.
+4. For all its hip restaurants and vibrant artistry, The County is, at its heart, a rural destination.
+Visit the Millefleurs Lavender & Honey Farm, The SHED (an alpaca farm with a great gift shop), Honey Pie Hives and Herbals, Campbell’s Orchard (with playgrounds and walking paths), Curious Goat General Store, Quinta do Conde or Hagerman Farms to get a sense of how what’s for sale at the grocery store gets grown.

-8. To get up close and personal with farm animals, the petting zoo at Waupoos Winery fits the bill, with pigs, goats, sheep, ducks and chickens.
+7. To get up close and personal with farm animals, stop by Carsons Garden + Market to commune with their small herd of highly entertaining goats.
+The petting zoo at Waupoos Winery also fits the bill, with pigs, goats, sheep, ducks, mini-mules and chickens.
 (Remember that other farms are working farms – please refrain from feeding those cute cows or fancy strutting chickens and keep the safety of you and the animals in mind by staying off fences and out of fields.)

 History and heritage.

-10. The County has a rich history, reflected in our five museums – Rose House, Macaulay Heritage Park, Mariners, Ameliasburgh Heritage Village, Wellington Heritage – each presenting a slice of life in Prince Edward County by different people at different times.
+11. The County has a rich history, reflected in our museums.
+Visitors are welcome at Macaulay Heritage Park, Mariners, Ameliasburgh Heritage Village, Wellington Heritage – each presenting a slice of life in Prince Edward County by different people at different times.
 Ameliasburgh Heritage Village lets kids literally step back in time, with 20 buildings to explore and volunteers in period dress.

 Build art appreciation.

-14. The Sculpture Garden at Oeno Gallery is a great way for kids to experience art in the great outdoors.
+15. The Sculpture Garden at Oeno Gallery is a great way for kids to experience art in the great outdoors.
 Contemporary and abstract sculptures of vibrant colours and head-scratching construction pair beautifully with the perennials around them.
 The garden was designed to make use of the limestone, sand dune and grass paths that shape the garden’s acres acres, with the art nestled perfectly among groves of maples and poplars, a grapevine arbour, an herb garden, a quarry and a rose garden.
+By appointment only for Summer 2021.

 For bigger kids.